yaarinc/Interview_Task_Electron/README.md

 	2. Scroll Browser (Stretch):
 		- Create a number field (pos & neg) and a [ Scroll ] button
-		- When the button is clicked, automatically scroll the browser +/- X pixels.
+		- When the button is clicked, automatically scroll the browser +/- X pixels in y-direction.